klezi10/klezi10/README.md

  My most recent project in React is a <a href="https://github.com/klezi10/react-my-dictionary-app">Dictionary App</a>.
 The app uses state management and two different API integrations.

+ I'm currently working on <a href="https://github.com/klezi10/foodster">Food order menu app with Cart using Redux</a>.

  Check out my last project in vanilla JavaScript: <a href="https://github.com/klezi10/random-password-generator">Random Password Generator</a> coded from a Figma design.

 <!--